Monitoring-CO2/.github/profile/README.md

 ![Payload](https://raw.githubusercontent.com/Monitoring-CO2/.github/main/images/payload.jpg)

-It consists of two bytes of "header" and N*8 messages.
+It consists of two bytes of "header" and N\*8 bytes for all messages.

 ### Header